Headaches and migraines can be a sign of vitamin D deficiency, research finds.

 “Further studies are needed to elucidate whether vitamin supplementation is effective in migraine patients in general, and whether patients with mild deficiency are more likely to benefit from supplementation.”

-The study was study presented at the 2016 annual meeting of the American Headache Society (Hagler et al., 2016).
+The study was presented at the 2016 annual meeting of the American Headache Society (Hagler et al., 2016).